 Children and parents alike will judge you by how you act and look.
 When dealing with either of them, you need to be confident and sure enough in your own knowledge and abilities to stand your ground.

 Babysitters need to be talkative and outgoing to really build a bond with new children that they're watching.
 If you come across as awkward or shy, communication might be difficult and it can take longer for kids to warm up to their new babysitter.

 You don't need to be the most bubbly and extroverted person in the world, but you at least need to come across as someone who is friendly and confident in themselves.

 Adults don't want to hang out with a low-energy person who is just boring, and young kids aren't any different.
 So try your best to be confident and appear outgoing, especially when babysitting a new child for the first time.

 As a babysitter, you're setting an example for the children that you're watching.
 You should show a basic level of etiquette and manners that you would expect them to follow as well.

 This means simple things like saying please and thank you, and generally being courteous.
 You should be using table manners when eating with the kids and showing general respect for the family home.
 This includes respecting their privacy and not going through drawers and closets without permission, or handling their personal possessions.

 We can identify certain qualities that all good babysitters seem to have.

 This includes characteristics like being responsible, dependable, punctual, kind, patient, creative, confident, and more.

 Many of these are things that parents expect a new babysitter to have right away.
-But luckily, most of them are things that you can also work to improve on if you have weaknesses in a specific area.
+Luckily, most of these are things that you can work on to improve if you have weaknesses in a specific area.